tatercode/spanishNotes/languageTransfer/transfer41.md

 Transformar - To transform
-- Transformaría la situacion - It would transform
+- Transformaría la situacion - It would transform the situation

 Itself - se
 - se transformaría  - It would get transformed